Sydney Harbour defences: Pre-Federation defences

 Minefields were laid across the main shipping channels of Port Jackson from 1876 to 1922 and a base was built at Chowder Bay for the submarine miners (Clifton Gardens).
 From Georges Head, miners watched for ships entering the harbour.
 Their job was to explode the mine closest to an approaching enemy ship.
 Each underwater mine was attached to an electric cable that ran up the cliff to the firing post.

-The work of the submarine miner was secretive, technical and dangerous.
+The work of the submarine miners was secretive, technical and dangerous.
 During a demonstration in 1891, a crowd of several thousand watched as a terrible accident killed four miners and injured another eight.
 The Submarine Mining Corps was dismantled in 1922.

 Sydney's defences were expanded over the last decades of the 19th century and eventually incorporated a fort on Bare Island to defend the approaches to Botany Bay.

 World War II

 Sydney's defences were not expanded from their pre-Federation condition until the 1920s.
 During the 1920s a number of well-constructed fortifications were built to protect Sydney.
 Sydney's defences were further expanded following the outbreak of World War II and were considerably augmented once Japan entered the war.
 While Sydney's anti-submarine defences were not yet complete at the time of the attack on Sydney Harbour on the night of 31 May 1942, they were successful in sinking two of the three Japanese midget submarines which attempted to enter the Harbour; one submarine fired two torpedoes at a warship, both of which missed, one hitting another ship.